Alluxio/alluxio/docs/en/Contributing-to-Alluxio.md

 [SMALLFIX] Fix formatting in Foo.java
 ~~~~~

--   For pull requests that improve the documentation of Tachyon project website (e.g., modify the
+-   For pull requests that improve the documentation of Alluxio project website (e.g., modify the
     markdown files in `docs` directory), you can prefix the titles of your pull requests with "[DOCFIX]".
-    For example, to edit this web page which is generated from `docs/Contributing-to-Tachyon.md`, the title
+    For example, to edit this web page which is generated from `docs/Contributing-to-Alluxio.md`, the title
     can be:

 ~~~~~
-[DOCFIX] Improve documentation of how to contribute to Tachyon
+[DOCFIX] Improve documentation of how to contribute to Alluxio
 ~~~~~

 #### Testing